-During the black bear hunting season, all persons hunting bears and their companions must wear a cap or hat and a shirt, vest, or coat of the color commonly known as hunter orange, which must be plainly visible from all sides.
+While hunting black bears, you and your companions must wear a cap or hat and a shirt, vest, or coat of the color commonly known as hunter orange, which must be plainly visible from all sides.
 Camouflage orange garments do not meet this requirement.